 Whilst your eyes are on everything else in the business, try not to forget about your customers.
 They are the reason you made the leap into the unknown so now your challenge is to turn existing customers into repeat business.
 This will be more cost effective than chasing new ones.
 You should have already established trust, a key factor in sales decisions.
 Utilise email campaign software such as Mailchimp to help communicate with your customers.
 Use it to provide product updates or offer promotions.
 Don’t abuse it though.
 Nobody likes a spammer, it’s the easiest way to lose respect.

 Managing customer relationships is hard work.
 Thankfully fantastic CRM systems exist to simplify the task of analysing and using customer data.
 If you get stuck, help is always around the corner.
-You don’t need to look too far, it’s what Squirrel Business Hub specialise in.
+You don’t need to look too far, it’s what Squirrel Business Solutions specialise in.

 For everyday communication and collaboration, the Google suite of cloud products are unbeatable.
 Google Mail gives you a familiar, secure messaging platform.
 Google Drive gives you documents, spreadsheets and more.
 Google Calendar helps you organise your diary and manage your time.
 All of these products and more are available across multiple devices.
 They are kept perfectly synced on your smartphone, your iPad, your fridge, in fact wherever you happen to have an internet connection.